FAQs for CMMC

 Here is a list of frequently asked questions that we have received.
 Please contact us for any additional questions you may have.

 The Cybersecurity Maturity Model Certification 2.0 (CMMC) is a new Department of Defense standard for implementing cybersecurity across the Defense Industrial Base.
 The CMMC focuses on two data types: Federal Contract Information and Controlled Unclassified Information.
-In conclusion, A CMMC certification will be required in order to be awarded and/or maintain DoD contracts.
+In conclusion, a CMMC certification will be required in order to be awarded and/or maintain DoD contracts.

 Federal Contract Information (FCI) means information, not intended for public release, that is provided by or generated for the Government under a contract to develop or deliver a product or service to the Government, but not including information provided by the Government to the public (for instance: on public websites) or simple transactional information, such as necessary to process payments.